GeorgeWillaman/gRPC-Feature-Flagging/README.md

 # gRPC Feature Flagging Service

-This is a lightweight gRPC feature flagging system with only a few dependencies:
+This is a lightweight gRPC feature flagging system with only a few dependencies, some of the crucial being:
 - TypeScript
 - Prisma
 - SQLite